Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-riccardopasianotto/JOURNAL.md

 The project came with a standard `package.json` to download all the dependencies required for the project to work.
 Since it includes webpack to load resources, there is also a `webpack.config.js` file.

 The `main.js` file is the starting point of all the the project.
 There is not the need for an index since we treat this project with modules.

+I've structured the objects in a separate folder.
+Each object has an associated model inside an `.obj` file loaded through his class.
+These objects are imported then in a general object *ConfiguratorScene* that contains all the lights, products and so on.
+The *ConfiguratorScene* is the root group of the scene.